-Ricky Stenhouse Jr. is entering his fifth full season driving for car owner Jack Roush in the Monster Energy NASCAR Cup Series, and he’s undoubtedly coming off his best year from a statistical standpoint.
+Ricky Stenhouse Jr. had a breakout season in 2017 and looks to continue that momentum as he enters his sixth full season driving for car owner Jack Roush in the Monster Energy NASCAR Cup Series.

-Stenhouse has a track-record of success, which includes NASCAR XFINITY Series championships in 2011 and 2012, and Sunoco Rookie of the Year honors in the Monster Energy NASCAR Cup Series in 2013 after finishing 19th in the final point standings.
+Stenhouse has a track-record of success, which includes NASCAR XFINITY Series championships in 2011 and 2012, and Sunoco Rookie of the Year honors in the Monster Energy NASCAR Cup Series in 2013.

 DID YOU KNOW?

-Stenhouse became the sixth driver in NASCAR history to win the Sunoco Rookie of the Year Award in both the NASCAR XFINITY and Monster Energy NASCAR Cup Series.
-The others are Kyle Busch, Kevin Harvick, Johnny Benson, Ricky Craven and Jeff Gordon.
+Stenhouse is one of seven drivers in NASCAR history to win the Sunoco Rookie of the Year Award in both the NASCAR XFINITY and Monster Energy NASCAR Cup Series.
+The others are Erik Jones, Kyle Busch, Kevin Harvick, Johnny Benson, Ricky Craven and Jeff Gordon.